-- Use codes below throughout the piece (no more than 2 of each) - Do not include spellings (these will have been looked at in Week 1 of the unit) - Choose one section of a longer piece that the children can edit and highlight around it.
-Teacher can add a star symbol to indicate the exact sentence which needs to be edited. - Give a maximum of 2 constructive comments, directly linked to toolkits for that unit, which will give the children opportunities to edit and re-draft a section of their text. - Use the first few minutes of the subsequent lesson for the children to edit/improve.
-Try to give each table something similar if possible so you can speed up feedback.
-As teachers move around the class, the rest of the children can be doing a holding activity such as handwriting or spelling practise. - The children will write their re-drafts in green and this will go at the end of the piece of work
+- This will be done at the end of the writing innovation stage. - Use codes below throughout the piece (no more than 2 of each) - Up to 2 spelling corrections - Choose one section of a longer piece that the children can edit.
+The teacher will add a s symbol to indicate the exact sentence(s) which need to be edited. - Give a maximum of 2 constructive comments, directly linked to toolkits for that unit, which will give the children opportunities to edit and re-draft a section of their text. - Use the first few minutes of the subsequent lesson for the children to edit/improve. - The children will write their re-drafts in green and this will go at the end of the piece of work, indicated by symbols.